blackroytech/blackroytech.github.io/README.md

 ### Code Review Video
 Linked below is my code review of my original program for my inventory management application.
 I reviewed each file that would be enhanced and addressed the known issues and errors that were present.
 I explained in the video the original program's existing functionality, which happened to be non-operational.
 I discussed how my planned enhancments will meet each course outcome.

+**Course Outcomes Achieved**

 With my code review, I achieved the course outcome to Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

 [Watch Code Review](https://www.youtube.com/watch?v=49madvSatgg)